Seagate/cortx-hare/rfc/21/README.md

 The problem can be alleviated by the approach as follows.

 1. RC Hax receives a message from MessageBus
-1. RC Hax double checks "am I still RC" (if yes, then proceed, otherwise just ignore the message and stop listening MessageBus)
+2. RC Hax double checks "am I still RC" (if yes, then proceed, otherwise ignore the message and stop listening MessageBus)
-1. Process the message
+3. Process the message
    - If processing means sending out messages to Motr world, then send everything needed and wait until Motr side confirms delivery.
-1. RC Hax double checks "am I still RC" (if yes, then proceed, otherwise just ignore the message and stop listening MessageBus)
+4. RC Hax double checks "am I still RC" (if yes, then proceed, otherwise ignore the message and stop listening MessageBus)
-1. And only after that update "last confirmed" offset in Consul KV
+5. And only after that update "last confirmed" offset in Consul KV

 **Potential problems**